priyagole/PriyaGole/README.md

 ### :woman_technologist: About Me

 I am a third-year undergraduate in the Department of Computer Science and Engineering at IIT Kanpur.
-My interests include large part of Computer Science and Discrete Mathematics.
+My interests include a large part of Computer Science and Discrete Mathematics.
 Mainly, I am interested in Machine Learning, Deep Learning and currently diving into NLP.
 Besides this, I am deeply interested in learning about Number Theory and its real-world applications in fields like Cryptography.
 For starters, refer [this](https://abhishekshree.xyz/number-theory-applications/).

 Besides this, I occasionally play Badminton.
 Also, my hobbies include dancing, listening to music, and currently learning to play a keyboard.
 And I love interacting with people and love learning about new stuff.